 Use your home’s electricity to power all lighting and electronics while it’s available.
 If the power goes out, use electronic lamps and flashlights.
 Avoid using candles to light a room as this can increase the risk of fire.

 What to Do After a Storm

 If the power has gone out in your home, turn off most of your light switches.
-Having one or two switches set to ON will alert you once the power is back on, but having too many could overload the electrical system.
+Have one or two switches set to ON to alert you once the power is back on, but too many could overload the electrical system.
 Likewise, you will also want to unplug your appliances and electronics, such as televisions, printers, microwaves, and AC units.

 Be sure to document and take photos of your property after the storm and catalog any damage to:

 - possessions (e.g., your car or patio furniture)

 If you’re insured by The Hartford, call 1-800-243-5860 or visit our online claims center to speak to one of our Customer Care Team members.
 They can help you work through the claims and repair process.